-Home service businesses are seeking out ways to continue working while reducing exposure.
-Even for businesses offering essential services, some of this work can be performed virtually or without customer contact.
+Home service businesses are seeking out ways to continue working while reducing exposure during COVID-19.
+Even for

 Virtual Estimate How-Tos

 Many pros have been successfully conducting virtual estimates for years.
 It takes some practice to get used to and potentially some customer education.
 Here are some tips to get you started.